datadiversitylab/datadiversitylab.github.io/src/team/kiran-basava.md

 ---
 memberName: Kiran Basava
-memberTitle: Postdoctoral Researcher
+memberTitle:
-memberEducation: PhD
+  - Postdoctoral Researcher
 memberDate: 2024
-memberDateEnd: Present
+memberDateEnd: ""
 memberBio: "Kiran’s research uses phylogenetic methods and comparative databases to explore cultural evolution in humans and other animals.
 She completed her PhD in Anthropology at the University of Oxford.
 Her work in the lab will